weppos/tabs_on_rails/README.md

 ## License

-*TabsOnRails* is Copyright (c) 2009-2012 Simone Carletti.
+Copyright (c) 2009-2012 Simone Carletti.
 This is Free Software distributed under the MIT license.